-- "memorandum" means memorandum of association. - "portfolio Minister" has the meaning given by section 8. - "proposed subsidiary" of a GOC or candidate GOC means a government entity that is declared by regulation to be a proposed subsidiary of the GOC or candidate GOC. - "responsible Ministers" has the meaning given by- - (a) for a candidate GOC that is not already a statutory GOC or a part of a statutory GOC-section 31; or - (b) for a candidate GOC that is already a statutory GOC or a part of a statutory GOC-section 33; or - (c) for a candidate GOC associate-section 31A. - "security" includes inscribed stock, debenture, bond, debenture stock, note and any other document creating, evidencing or acknowledging indebtedness (whether or not constituting a charge on property). - "share", in relation to a candidate GOC, a GOC or another corporation, means a share in the corporation's share capital. - "shareholding Ministers" of a GOC has the meaning given by- - (a) in the case of a statutory GOC-section 74; or - (b) in the case of a company GOC-section 80. - "statement of corporate intent" has the meaning given by section 9. - "State tax" means tax imposed under an Act. - "statutory GOC" has the meaning given by section 7(2). - "subsidiary" has the meaning given by the Corporations Law, and includes- - (a) for a GOC or candidate GOC-a government entity declared by regulation to be a subsidiary of the GOC or candidate GOC; and - (b) for a candidate GOC associate-a GOC Act entity declared by regulation to be a subsidiary of the associate. - "tax" includes any tax, fee, duty, levy or charge. - "terms" of appointment or employment include terms relating to-
+- "memorandum" means memorandum of association. - "portfolio Minister" has the meaning given by section 8. - "proposed subsidiary" of a GOC or candidate GOC means a government entity that is declared by regulation to be a proposed subsidiary of the GOC or candidate GOC.

+"responsible Ministers" has the meaning given by-

+- (a) for a candidate GOC that is not already a statutory GOC or a part of a statutory GOC-section 31; or - (b) for a candidate GOC that is already a statutory GOC or a part of a statutory GOC-section 33; or - (c) for a candidate GOC associate-section 31A. - "security" includes inscribed stock, debenture, bond, debenture stock, note and any other document creating, evidencing or acknowledging indebtedness (whether or not constituting a charge on property). - "senior executive", of a GOC, includes the holder of an office in the GOC that reports directly to the GOC's chief executive officer and that is commensurate with an office held by a senior executive under the Public Service Act 1996. - "share", in relation to a candidate GOC, a GOC or another corporation, means a share in the corporation's share capital. - "shareholding Ministers" of a GOC has the meaning given by- - (a) in the case of a statutory GOC-section 74; or - (b) in the case of a company GOC-section 80.

+"statement of corporate intent" has the meaning given by section 9.

+"State tax" means tax imposed under an Act.

+- "statutory GOC" has the meaning given by section 7(2). - "subsidiary" has the meaning given by the Corporations Law, and includes- - (a) for a GOC or candidate GOC-a government entity declared by regulation to be a subsidiary of the GOC or candidate GOC; and

+(b) for a candidate GOC associate-a GOC Act entity declared by regulation to be a subsidiary of the associate.

+"tax" includes any tax, fee, duty, levy or charge.

+"terms" of appointment or employment include terms relating to-